 When to Visit Vermont

 Vermont is a great place to visit year-round!
 For purposes of this Vermont road trip, I recommend the fall for scenic fall foliage drives and hikes, and the ability to explore and eat outside.
-We had a blast during our Vermont road trip and fall is definitely a popular time of year to visit for a reason.
+We had a blast during our time in Vermont and fall is definitely a popular time of year to visit for a reason.

 As far as when to visit for peak foliage, that depends on where you’re going.
 We hit peak foliage in both Stowe and Killington but had just missed it in East Burke.
 It all depends on the elevation and latitude of the area you’re visiting.
 Also, peak foliage can happen anytime between mid-September through early to mid-October depending on the year.
 I found the Fall Foliage Reports on Vermont’s website super helpful in planning our trip!